jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_component_physicalmemory_freepct.md

 ---
-title: ﻿% Free physical memory
+title: ﻿% Free Physical Memory
 last_updated: February 15, 2017
 summary: "The percentage of physical memory that is not in use on the machine."
 sidebar: c_linux_sidebar